zoontek/react-atomic-state/README.md

 export const useCount = () => useAtom(count);

-// create a custom hook with selector export const useStringCount = () =>
+// create a custom hook with selector
-  useAtomWithSelector(count, (count) => count.toString());
+// (not to create a complex object store - it's often better to create multiple atoms, but to derive data) export const useStringCount = () => useAtomWithSelector(count, (count) => count.toString());
 ```